85322/spaceGravitySimulation/README.md

 Notes
 --------

-It's a good visualisation showing why Pluto is now considered a dwarf planet.
-To be labeled a planet the requirements are:
+It's a good visualisation of showing why Pluto is now considered a dwarf planet.
+To be labeled as planet the requirements are:

     1. It is in orbit around the Sun.
     2. It has sufficient mass to assume hydrostatic equilibrium (a nearly round shape).